bytescale/bytescale-upload-widget/README.md

 Uploader is built on [Upload.js](https://upload.io/upload-js) — the fast 7KB client library for Upload.io's File Upload API.

-Use Upload.js if you already have your own file upload UI, and just need file upload functionality (without the UI).
+Use Upload.js if you have your own file upload UI, and just need to implement file upload functionality.

 Upload.js provides: